 200 Set out Las Vegas, New Mexico 6-October 2017 result of boulder strike on southwest chief.
 Arrived back Galesburg on BNSF freight 23-November-17.
 Chicago shop arrival 2-December-17.
 Arrived BEE 21-DEC-17.
 Another possible total.

 Of the above incidents, three possibly could have been avoided or mediated had positive train control been properly in effect: 143/149 at Wendover, 8 at Englewood, and 47 at Cayce.

-OTHERS LIKELY DOWN FOR THE COUNT AS OF NOVEMBER 2020
+OTHERS OUT OF SERVICE OR LIKELY DOWN FOR THE COUNT AS OF DECEMBER 2020

 There are, on average, 5-10 daily suicides by Amtrak train, two debris or tree-strikes, and on average 2-5 daily locomotive failures affecting service across the system.
 Tree strikes and mudslides typically occur during or after major weather events, and some are not detected by maintenance of way procedures in time to avoid incidents.
 On average there is one fairly serious road crossing vehicle crash, per day, sometimes causing death or injury to motor vehicle operators.
 Injuries to passengers or crew are rare unless larger trucks are involved.
 If a locomotive disappears for more than a week or two, we will attempt to track down the causes.
 Two of these are probable total losses, maybe more.
 Some awaiting insurance adjustment.
 Others may be in for repair, routine maintenance, and possible repainting.